offa/android-foss/CONTRIBUTING.md

 [**IzzyOnDroid**](https://apt.izzysoft.de/fdroid/) can be linked using `https://apt.izzysoft.de/fdroid/index/apk/<App ID>` only, if the package is *not* available on F-Droid and *not* marked by *NonFreeComp*.

-Please do not submit other F-Droid repositories.
+Please do not submit other third party F-Droid repositories or Google Play.